-Alison Humphries details ways in which you can reach out to your “cold” leads, and the processes you can go through to warm them up and improve engagement from a B2B perspective.
+Ways in which you can reach out to your “cold” leads, and the processes you can go through to improve engagement.

 LinkedIn is a great platform to openly communicate with a B2B target audience, as it’s easy to reach them through the niche targeting settings.

 You could start with determining your target audience by asking yourself the following questions:

 - Which size of company (SMEs, large enterprises or multi nationals)?

 - What skills should they possess?

 Use sponsored content that will capture their interest and could be beneficial to their career development, for example: are there frequent issues in their industries that they may be struggling to resolve?
 Do you have a resolution for this?